gimesketvirtadieni/slimplexor/README.md

 ## Compiling SlimPlexor (optional)

-An alternative approach to downloading a shared library from github is to compile it from the source code.
+An alternative approach to downloading a shared library from github is compiling it from the source code.

 1. Required prerequisites